MicrosoftDocs/azure-reference-other/studio-module-reference/data-format-conversions.md

 The supported formats include:

-- The **dataset** format used throughout Azure Machine Learning.
+- The **dataset** format that's used throughout Azure Machine Learning.
-- The **ARFF** format used by [Weka](http://www.cs.waikato.ac.nz/ml/weka/).
+- The **ARFF** format that's used by [Weka](http://www.cs.waikato.ac.nz/ml/weka/).
 Weka is an open-source Java-based set of machine learning algorithms.
 - The **SVMLight** format.
 The SVMLight format was developed for the [SVMlight](http://svmlight.joachims.org/) framework for machine learning.
 It can also be used by Vowpal Wabbit.
 - The **tab-separated (TSV)** and **comma-separated (CSV)** flat file formats that are supported by most relational databases.
 These formats are also widely supported by R and Python.